nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 I hope that all makes sense.
-The provided example shows how automatic differentation lets us get analytically correct partial derivatives of a function we might be interested in, without having to compute any derivatives by hand, then it shows how we might use those partial derivatives, in combination with some optimisation method, to arrive at a good solution to vaguely realistic engineering design optimisation problem.
+The provided example shows how automatic differentation lets us get analytically correct partial derivatives of a function we might be interested in, without having to compute any derivatives by hand, then it shows how we might use those partial derivatives in combination with some optimisation method to arrive at a good solution to vaguely realistic engineering design optimisation problem.

 ## Real design processes

-That's all very interesting, but let's work through some examples of how things might work for real.
+I find this stuff incredibly interesting, but let's work through some examples of how things might work for real.

 ### Manual design optimisation